zw-zack/tweet-react/README.md

 ```

 We will be making nested components out of the objects that are nested in this tweet object.
-Specifically `user` and 'entities'.
+Specifically `user` and `entities`.
 Check the twitter docs here to see more about [entities:](https://developer.twitter.com/en/docs/tweets/data-dictionary/overview/entities-object)

 Your finished work doesn't need to look like the screenshot.